-Cockroaches can spread disease and damage items, and their populations can grow very quickly from a single egg-carrying female to a full-fledged, widespread infestation.
-While extermination of this small challenging pest can be difficult if the entire population is not eliminated at once, there are various methods used for control, with new, improved methods being invented and implemented over the years.
+Cockroaches are well-known pests.
+They can spread disease, damage items, and their populations can grow very quickly from a single egg-carrying female to a full-fledged, widespread infestation.
+While extermination of this small pest can be difficult if the entire population is not eliminated at once, there are various methods used for control.

 Although each company should provide its customers with a specific list of steps, there are some general rules of thumb for prepping for service.
-The following lists some of the most common requests or recommendations made by PCOs - which should also be followed prior to any DIY use of an over-the-counter pest control product.
-(When using any pesticide, read and follow all label directions and safe-use guidelines prior to purchase and use.)
+The following lists some of the most common requests or recommendations made by PCOs.
+These steps should also be followed prior to any DIY use of an over-the-counter pest control product.
+When using any pesticide, read and follow all label directions and safe-use guidelines prior to purchase and use.

 Cockroach Control Preparation Steps

 - Clean the home prior to the pest control visit, and maintain the home as neatly as possible afterward for long-term results.
 This helps to eliminate competing food sources for the insects.
 When the home is clean, the roaches will be more easily attracted to the bait rather than to other food sources.